Murder of Eve Carson: State and federal charges

 On March 12, 2008, first-degree murder charges were filed against Demario James Atwater, who was 21 years old at the time.

 His accomplice, Laurence Alvin Lovette, Jr., who was 17 years old at the time, was arrested and similarly charged the following day.

 On July 7, 2008, both suspects were indicted on additional charges of first-degree kidnapping and armed robbery along with felonious larceny and felonious stolen goods.
 Atwater was also indicted on possession of a firearm by a felon and possession of a weapon of mass destruction (based on the specifications of the shotgun used in the murder).

 In October 2008, a federal grand jury indicted Atwater on one count of carjacking along with three firearms charges.
 Count one, which was carjacking resulting in death, carried a possible death penalty.

 As a result of the Roper v.
 Simmons ruling, Lovette could not face the death penalty as he was under 18 at the time of the crimes.

 Atwater's pleas and sentencing

-On April 19, 2010, Atwater pled guilty to federal charges of carjacking, kidnapping, and weapons possession.
+On April 19, 2010, Atwater pleaded guilty to federal charges of carjacking, kidnapping, and weapons possession.
 Judge James A. Beaty of the United States District Court in Winston-Salem sentenced him to life in prison plus 30 years on September 23, 2010.
 Atwater was ordered to undergo substance abuse treatment and pay restitution of $212,947.10 should he ever be released, which Judge Beaty noted was "highly unlikely."

 At the sentencing hearing, Atwater turned to Carson's parents and said, "I'm sorry for everything that's happened ...
 No matter what the court did today, it would be far from anything I should receive."
 Carson's parents declined to speak during the hearing.